 3/4 c. milk

-Whisk together the 3 dry ingredients, cut in the butter as you would with pastry, then stir in the milk.
-While the stew is gently simmering on the stove, drop the dumpling mixture in good-sized spoonfuls evenly across the top of it all.
+For the dumplings – whisk together the 3 dry ingredients, cut in the butter as you would with pastry, then stir in the milk.
+When the stew is ready, taste for seasonings (though I generously season the beef and usually don’t need to add anything), get it gently simmering on the stove and drop the dumpling mixture in good-sized spoonfuls evenly across the top of it all.
 Leave them to cook for about 15 minutes and then put the lid on and simmer for another 15 minutes or so.
 Check them, you can’t really overcook them, but underdone dumplings wreck everything.

-Serve as you would – we enjoyed this straight up in big bowls – and as I mentioned, the leftovers are great.
+Serve as you would – we enjoy our ‘oven stew’ straight up in big bowls – and the leftovers are terrific!